conficient/BlazorTemplater/README.md

  - .NET 5
  - .NET 6

 Libraries or applications using `BlazorTemplator` need to have the **Razor SDK** enabled to provide compilation and intellisense for `.razor` files.
 If you have an existing .NET Standard class library that does not have Razor Component support, follow [this guide](Docs/AddRazorSupport) to upgrade the library.
-I did have issues retrofitting Razor support into the .NET Core 3.1 unit test app, so I moved the `.razor` classes into a .NET Standard library `BlazorTemplater.Library`.
+I did have issues retrofitting Razor support into the .NET Core 3.1 unit test app, so I moved the `.razor` classes into a .NET Standard library `Templater.Library`.
 This should not be an issue for a Blazor WASM or Blazor Server application using .NET Core 3.1 since they already support.

-### Usage

-Create an instance of the `BlazorTemplater` class.
-This instance can be reused multiple times provided the services to be injected are the same.

-To render a component which does not need any parameters set, use the `.RenderComponent<TComponent>()` method, where `TComponent` is the type generated for the Razor Component.

 ## Background